elunna/nerfhack-changelog/README.md

 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.
 * You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.
+This includes all wands made of plastic material including: "plastic", "pliable", and "green".
 * Wands can sometimes generate pre-charged